Production Resume Examples

 Profile

-Self-starting machine operator who frequently exceeds production quotes and excels in a fast-paced environment.
-Committed to workplace safety and has earned awards for extraordinary adherence to safety standards and practices.
-Strong communicator with nearly three years in production and is working towards several National Institute for Metalworking Skills certifications.
+Motivated Machine Operator with nearly 3 years in production.
+Frequently exceed production quotas in a fast-paced environment.
+Committed to workplace safety and have earned awards for strong adherence to safety standards and practices.
+Working toward several National Institute for Metalworking Skills certifications.

 Key Skills